djaus2/Soft-ata/README.md

 ## Usage

 See the [Console app](/SoftataConsole) but the IpAddress as determined when the Pico W runs must match that in the library.
 The ports must also match.
-The test app has three options:
+The Console test app has multiple options:

-- Digital IO: Button to LED
+- 1  Digital
-- Analog/PWM: Potentiometer sets LED brightness.
-- Serial1 and Serial2 loopback tests.
+- 2  Analog
+- 3  PWM
+- 4  Servo
+- 5  Sensors
+- 6  Displays
+- 7  Serial
+- 8  PotLightSoundAnalog
+- 9  UltrasonicRange
+- 10  PotRelay
+- 11  PotServo

 ------